b-yond-infinite-network/amaze-us/uiux/challenge-2/README.md

 ## Run with Docker

-The Docker engine must be installed on the host
+The Docker engine must be installed on the host and docker-compose as well

-1. Run `docker build -t uiux-challenge-v2 .` to build an image
-2. Run `docker run --rm -p 5000:5000 uiux-challenge-v2`
+Run `docker-compose up ` from the directory `/uiux/challenge-2`

 # Architecture